 DfE Advice on Health and Safety

-On Saturday 2nd July 2011 the government released revised guidelines covering general health & safety and offsite visits for schools.
+The government guidelines covering general health & safety and offsite visits for schools.

-Hertfordshire County Council is in broad agreement with these principles and fully supports a sensible and proportionate approach to Health & Safety within schools.
+Hertfordshire County Council fully supports a sensible and proportionate approach to Health & Safety within schools.

 However it is important to note that these guidelines do not change any existing legislation and it is the employer under Health and Safety legislation who must take reasonable steps to ensure staff and pupils are not exposed to risks to their health and safety.